samcarrington/code-style/app/_includes/css.md

 ### Modularisation

-Use [SMACSS](smacss) principles for modular CSS.
+Use [SMACSS][smacss] principles for modular CSS.
 Establish top level folders with the following categories :

 - **Base**